 I’ve used Synology NAS servers for almost ten years now, and most of this time, I also used the Surveillance Station.
 For the most part, I’ve been happy with how the app works.
 It’s reliable and delivers excellent performance.

-What I like most about Surveillance Sation — compared with Arlo cameras — is the fact there’s almost no limit in how long a recording is (as opposed to just 5 minutes of the Arlo).
+What I like most about Surveillance Sation — compared with Arlo cameras — is that there’s almost no limit in how long a recording is (as opposed to just 5 minutes of the Arlo).
 The Timeline view and Sync playback are also helpful when I need to find a particular recording or have a good picture of what’s going on at a specific time.

 Remote access to the system is also convenient.
 You can do that via the web interface, the Surveillance Station desktop software, or the DS Cam mobile app.
 All of them use Synology’s QuickConnect vendor-assisted portal to access the NAS server.
 Alternatively, you can also use Dynamic DNS.